passtheticket/DCDumlu/README.md

-addConstrained | Modify an object for delegation to specific service addAsRepRoasting | Set user option as do not require Kerberos preauthentication for As-Rep Roasting attack delAsRepRoasting | Set user option as Kerberos preauthentication is required resetObject | Change userAccountControl attribute of object to reset modifications that are Kerberos delegation attacks uacTable | Show values fo userAccountControl attribute if you need for resetObject operation help | Print usage exit | Exit
+addConstrained | Modify an object for delegation to specific service addAsRepRoasting | Set user option as do not require Kerberos preauthentication for As-Rep Roasting attack delAsRepRoasting | Set user option as Kerberos preauthentication is required resetObject | Change userAccountControl attribute of object to reset modifications that are related Kerberos delegation attacks uacTable | Show values for userAccountControl attribute if you need for resetObject operation help | Print usage exit | Exit